Scalable Inman Flash Replacement: Overview

 sIFR has been used on a variety of well-known web pages, such as those of GE, Nike and Red Hat.
-As of December 2008, the current sIFR release is version 2.0.7.
-Version 3 is in beta.
+As of December 2008, the current sIFR release was version 2.0.7, and version 3 was in beta.

 Limitations

 Growing popularity of browser ad blocker plugins and some smartphones may prevent Flash content from loading, instead displaying a "block" button which thereby obscures the page data, although this can be adjusted through individual plugin settings.

 Alternatives

 Since the creation of sIFR, dynamic web fonts support in browsers has been renewed, with at least the latest versions of the four most popular browsers supporting them.